 We already learn about IPv4 unicast addresses.
-A unicast address is the most common form of an IP address and is assigned to one network interface.
+A unicast address is the most common form of an IP address.
+We can assign unicast address to one network interface only.
 An IPv6 unicast address uniquely identifies an interface on an IPv6-enabled device.
-This address used for one to one communication in a network.
-A packet sent to a unicast address is received by the interface that is assigned that address.
-Just like to IPv4, a source IPv6 address must be a unicast address.
+This address also used for one to one communication in a network.
+A packet sent to a unicast address received the interface which has assigned that address.
+Similarly, to IPv4, a source IPv6 address must be a unicast address.
 The destination IPv6 address can be both a unicast or a multicast address.

-IPv6 unicast have five different unicast IPv6 address types: global unicast addresses (GUA), link-local addresses, site-local addresses, unique local IPv6 unicast addresses, and special addresses.
+IPv6 unicast have five different types: global unicast addresses (GUA), link-local addresses, site-local addresses, unique local IPv6 unicast addresses, and special addresses.
 The most common are global unicast and link-local unicast addresses.
 The figure below illustrates IPv6 Unicast addresses:-

 IPv6 Global Unicast Addresses

 A global unicast address is comparable to a public IPv4 address.
-These addresses are worldwide unique and routable across the whole Internet.
-Global unicast addresses can be configured statically or assigned dynamically.
+These addresses are worldwide unique and routable across the Internet.
+We can configure global unicast addresses statically or also assigned dynamically.

 Currently, Internet Assigned Numbers Authority (IANA) has assigned only 2000::/3 addresses to the global pool.
-Only 2001::/16 are assigned to various Internet address registries.A global IPv6 address consists of two parts:
+Only 2001::/16 has assigned to various Internet address registries.A global IPv6 address consists of two parts:

 Subnet ID – 64 bits long.
 Contains the site prefix (obtained from a Regional Internet Registry) and the subnet ID (subnets within the site)